pcordemans/iot-devices/docs/ethernet/README.md

 In round-robin communication each node (whether it is a sender or receiver) will select a receiver ID.
 In receiver mode, the packet is only sent after the node has received a packet.
 Append the sender ID to each packet.
 If the packet contains the ID of the node which has received the packet, communication should stop.

 ![Round-robin protocol implementation](./assets/round-robin.png)

+## State Machine

+A finite state machine is a deterministic solution to control the behavior of an application without interrupts.
+Actions are coupled with each state and each state transition is defined.

+This is an example of a simple [State Machine implementation](https://os.mbed.com/users/pcordemans/code/state-example/).